 - How much Botox, in units, you require

 - How long the procedure may take

 For a facial treatment, to eliminate wrinkles, you may need 50 units of Botox in very localized areas.
 To treat you for migraines, you may need 150 units or more.
-The amount of Botox and the purpose for the treatment determine how long the procedure lasts and how much it costs.
+The amount of Botox and the purpose of the treatment determine how long the procedure lasts and how much it costs.

 When your dermatologist in NYC has completed the series of injections, you can resume your daily activities.
 Botulinum toxin often takes several days to take effect, so don’t expect immediate results.
 Botox is a temporary treatment that requires additional treatments, spaced three to four months apart.

-You may be warned not to exert yourself for a couple days after your treatment, as the increased circulation can cause the Botox to migrate to unintended areas of your face or your body.
+You may be warned not to exert yourself for a couple of days after your treatment, as the increased circulation can cause the Botox to migrate to unintended areas of your face or your body.
 Also, do not rub the injection sites for the same reason.
 When Botox migrates, it causes side effects.

 Potential Side Effects

 Botox, administered appropriately, is safe.
-Side effects are rare, but happen most often because of:
+Side effects are rare but happen most often because of:

-- A medical professional injected Botox improperly
+- A medical professional injected Botox improperly.

-- The injected Botox moved to an adjacent muscle or to other parts of your body
+- The injected Botox moved to an adjacent muscle or to other parts of your body.